All Rights Are Individual

 The great insurmountable deterministic fallacy I’m speaking of is this:

-If determinism were accurate and right — which it is not nor could ever be — then no person, no matter what she or he thinks or believes about determinism or anything else, would have any choice to believe or disbelieve determinism or anything else because all our thoughts and ideas and convictions and beliefs are already determined.
+If determinism were accurate and right — which it is not nor could ever be — this includes determinism itself.
+Thus no person, no matter what she or he thinks or believes about determinism or anything else, would have any choice to believe or disbelieve determinism or anything else because all our thoughts and ideas and convictions and beliefs are already determined.
 They’re predetermined.
 They are each and all epistemologically equal and valid and occupy the exact same epistemic status and state: absolute and legitimate and correct and beyond reason, argumentation, debate, discussion, reconsideration, or refutation — no matter what they are.

 Why?